http4k/www/src/website/content/commercial-terms.md

 Subscriptions automatically renew for equal terms unless:
 - Written notice is provided forty-five (45) days before renewal date
 - Material breach has occurred
-- Either party exercises termination rights under Section 6.4
+- Either party elects not to renew in accordance with Section 6.4

 6.2 Pricing Adjustments